 Do we have to purchase our wedding album from you?

-No you do not have to purchase your album from me.
+No you do not.
 When you access all your wedding images, they are all in high resolution so you are in a position to go off and organize your own wedding album if you wish.